mudit94/XYZBankTestCases/README.md

 ### JIRA-3: Make a Deposit

-**Epic**: Bank Customer Operations

-**User Story**: As a bank customer, I want to be able to withdraw balance less than or equal to the available balance from one of my existing accounts so that I am not showing some or 0 balance

-**Acceptance Criteria**:

-- Success message: "Transaction successful" (displayed above the amount field)

-- Account balance is updated accordingly

-- New record added to Transactions table with Transaction Type = Debit

 **User Story**: As a bank customer, I want to be able to make a deposit to one of my existing accounts so that I can manage my finances